National Weather Service United States Department of Commerce

 Work hours for student volunteers

-We also recommend that students try to work at least part of their time during normal business hours, Monday through Friday.
+We recommend that students work at at least part of their time during normal business hours, Monday through Friday.
 This gives the student greater exposure to a wider variety of weather and potentially allows the student to interact with a greater number of forecasters.
 A student will spend their work time on a variety of activities.
 Especially at first, some of the time will be spent shadowing forecasters and other staff members.
 Eventually, the student will work on specific local office projects.

 Earning college credit as a volunteer